Get credit reporting to help protect your business

 Your business may deliver goods or services to other businesses, then give them a period of time to pay – effectively extending them credit.
 It’s important to know they’re financially secure.
 You want to be certain they can and will pay you back on time.

-The team at Veda say the lower the credit score on the report, the higher the predicted risk of a business.
+The team at Equifax say the lower the credit score on the report, the higher the predicted risk of a business.
 There could be many different reasons for this.
 Here are six key points about credit reporting you need to know:

 1. A credit score is an indicator of future risk